 - 8. Maintain the Main Street and Collison Avenue areas as the commercial core of the community, providing shopping, business, tourism, cultural and social opportunities. - 9.
-Direct non-marine commercial development to the commercial core, except for the following: - a. tourist oriented developments requiring proximity to a recreational amenity; - b. commercial operations that are not compatible with the pedestrian orientation of the core area. - 10.
+Direct non-marine commercial development to the commercial core, except for: - a.
+Tourist oriented developments requiring proximity to a recreational amenity - b.
+Commercial operations that are not compatible with the pedestrian orientation of the core area. - 10.
 Consider development of mixed-use buildings with commercial uses on the ground floor and residential units on upper floors. - 11.
-Consider creating a development permit area for the Downtown area to ensure goals related to vibrancy, aesthetics, housing variety and other community goals are achieved. - 12.
+Consider creating a development permit area for the Downtown area to ensure goals related to vibrancy, character, gathering space, housing variety and other community goals are achieved. - 12.
 Enhance the sense of arrival to the community and the sense of place and quality of the commercial core area. - 13.
 Encourage pedestrian-oriented development and maintain the walkability and accessibility of the commercial core. - 14.
 Consider requiring effective screening, buffering, outdoor storage and special setback requirements where commercial land uses abut and/or have visual impact on residential or rural land.

-WATERERONT COMMERCIAL
+WATERFRONT COMMERCIAL

-- 15. Direct new waterfront commercial to the Harbour and existing commercial wharf area (at the end of Main St), where the intent is to create marine, fishing and tourism/recreation related commercial opportunities and focal points and public access. - 16.
-Allow the Seaplane Base Terminal area at the entry of the Delkatla Sanctuary to be used as marine commercial area and enable public access to the park at the end of the site. - 17.
-Manage commercial activities at the Seaplane Base Terminal such that they do not have any negative impacts on the habitat of the Delkatla Sanctuary. - 18.
-In the long term, allow the waterfront between Main St. and Delkatla Rd. to be converted into a mixed use residential/waterfront/commercial/tourist-oriented precinct.
+- 15. Direct new waterfront commercial to Masset Harbour and the existing commercial wharf area (at the end of Main St), where the intent is to create marine, fishing and tourism/recreation related commercial opportunities and focal points and public access. - 16.
+Allow the Seaplane Terminal in Masset Harbour to include some supporting commercial services and enable public access to the park at the end of the site. - 17.
+Manage activities in Masset Harbour such that environmental risks are minimized to protect marine life and the Delkatla Wildlife Sanctuary. - 18.
+In the long term, consider the conversion of the waterfront between Main St. and Delkatla Rd. into a mixed use residential/waterfront/commercial/tourist-oriented precinct.
 Where the opportunity for development arises, allow the existing character houses to be retained and potentially converted into restaurants, inns, offices and shops.
 Note: In order for this area to undergo a transition from residential to mixed use, rezoning will be required that includes a standard public consultation process.